metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-Memo/README.md

     Should "rich text" editing be enabled for memo widget?

-- `$MemoWidth`, `$MemoHeight`
+- `$MemoHeight`

-    Set the memo widget width and height in number of columns and lines.
-When the width is set to `undef` no column count is specified and the memo widget will take up 100% of the available width.
+    Set number of lines of the textarea for editing memo.

 # RIGHTS